FREQUENTLY ASKED QUESTIONS

 5. When will you report on the findings?

-A draft report will be published in September 2018.
+IPART released a Progress Report in April 2018.
 A final report will be provided to the NSW Government covering the first 12 months of the scheme in December 2018.

 6. Where do I go with comments and questions about the scheme such as collection points and refunds?